Charles is an engineer at a psychiatric hospital and a lover of all things adventure. He is glad to be alive and can't wait for tomorrow!

 This bedroom was in need of repair as much as the rest of the house.
 The saving grace was that the wallpaper was already removed and the major damage was limited to one wall.
 I started by painting the window trim with a light blue that my daughter picked out.
 I spackled all the holes and cracks with three coats of spackle, sanding between each coat as needed.
 One wall was extremely bad as the chimney leaked in that area for years before being corrected.
 So with a lot of spackle, paint and patience, I think it will pass.
 I primed all the walls and ceiling and painted the final color the palette that my 8-year-old Daughter picked herself.
 Flooring is last and as of this writing, nothing has been purchased yet.
 So with the addition of a new ceiling fan, this room is livable and I'm ready to move on.

-"The bathroom was a challenge", is an understatement, It began with removing the old cast iron tub and replacing it with a new fiberglass one, to include a shower and the addition of two walls at the front and rear of the tub.
+"The bathroom was a challenge" is an understatement, it began with removing the old cast iron tub and replacing it with a new fiberglass one, to include a shower and the addition of two walls at the front and rear of the tub.
 While the tub was out awaiting the new one, I removed the old linoleum and luan underlayment.
-The walls were covered in pink Masonite tile board and the ceiling was comprised of 12x12 acoustical tiles. all removed to facilitate the installation of new drywall. once the bathroom was gutted, I discovered a weak spot in the floor near the toilet so I ripped that up and replaced the damaged section with 3/4 tongue and groove pine that was donated by the landlord.
-Once repaired, I covered the floor in 1/4 luan and am still awaiting a flooring choice as of this writing.
+The walls were covered in pink Masonite tile board and the ceiling was comprised of 12x12 acoustical tiles.
+I removed them to facilitate the installation of new drywall.
+Once the bathroom was gutted, I discovered a weak spot in the floor near the toilet so I ripped that up and replaced the damaged section with 3/4 tongue and groove pine that was donated by the landlord.
+Once repaired, I covered the floor in 1/4" luan and am still awaiting a flooring choice as of this writing.
 Installing drywall on the walls and ceiling went smoothly and spackling and paint is next.
 The addition of a new light fixture, exhaust fan, toilet, vanity, and sink should complete the bathroom and the process of moving in will begin.